top of page

 Not before.

 India has always known this.
-Indian tradition is not concerned with making everything equal; it is concerned with things being accurately placed.
+Indian tradition is not concerned with making everything equal; it is concerned with the accurate placement of things.
 When placement is true, dignity is inherent, and harmony follows naturally.

-The West extracts India’s techniques, language, and aesthetics, while ridiculing or discarding its essence.
-What arises is impressive, confident and very marketable.
-Commercial spirituality.
+The West appropriates India’s techniques, language, and aesthetics while discarding its essence.
+What arises is an impressive, confident and commercial spirituality that is extremely marketable.

 What this work is not

 This work is not therapy, coaching, or self-improvement.
+It is the end of all that mental effort.
 It does not aim to make you better, calmer, or more spiritual.
 It's not about gathering knowledge or experience to promote spiritual identity.
-Here, fantasy gives way to sobriety.
+Here, spiritual fantasy gives way to lived sobriety.

-It makes space for honesty, integration, and a more effortless way of being with life.
+This work creates space for honesty, integration, and a more effortless way of living.

-This work unfolds in ordinary moments of daily life, not in a separate reality.
-No claims of specialness.
+This work unfolds in ordinary moments of daily life, not in a separate spiritual reality.
+There are absolutely no claims of specialness or higher spiritual states.
 There are no spiritual antics involved here.

-It's about discovering how real life unfolds when a person becomes genuine.
+It's about discovering how real life unfolds when a person becomes genuinely real.